 Each year the event grows—in shoppers and sales.
 In 2018, an estimated 104 million consumers spent nearly $18 billion at independently owned local stores on Small Business Saturday.
 And more than 7,500 Main Street merchants became Neighborhood Champions, rallying their communities with events and activities like block parties and pop-up markets to drive traffic to local businesses.

 Do you have your store’s plan in place?
-American Express, which launched Small Business Saturday nine years ago, provides free marketing materials that any local business can download from its Shop Small Studio—everything from e-mail headers and social-media cover and profile art to templates for flyers and posters that you can customize.
-In addition, if you accept the American Express card, your store will be recommended to cardholders in e-mails and their online accounts, and it will appear in search results on the Shop Small Map online.
+It’s not too late to make last-minute marketing moves.
+American Express, which launched Small Business Saturday nine years ago, provides free downloadable marketing materials that any local business can download from its Shop Small Studio—everything from e-mail headers and social-media cover and profile art to templates for posters that you can customize.
+Do you have a sign for your door?
+Flyers to hand out?

 Do’s and Don’ts for Small Business Saturday

 To boost your chances of a successful Small Business Saturday, here are some tips:

 Don’t focus on slashing prices, like big-box stores do for Black Friday.

 Instead, promote your strengths as a small business—the special experience shoppers get at your store.
 (That includes the chance to support a local business, which is something more and more consumers want to do.)

 You might showcase small dancewear makers on that day, as Allegro Dance Boutique in Barrington and Evanston, IL, has, or host a workshop or a meet and greet.
 (Remember how President Obama would visit a local indie bookshop each year?)
 Attitude Dance Boutique in College Station, TX, will host their local civic ballet’s Clara—with photo ops for customers—and there will be kids’ crafts and holiday treats at the store.